Clean Boats, Clean Waters

 The Shadow Lake Association strongly encourages the washing of all watercraft (including kayaks, canoes, paddle boards and other non-motorized boats because they too can transport AIS) before entering and upon exiting Shadow Lake to reduce the risk of transporting Eurasion watermilfoil (Myriophyllum spicatum), acronym is EWM, and all other aquatic invasive species.
 See our Eurasian watermilfoil page

 Please don’t be a carrier of aquatic invasive species!

-Human recreational activities typically account for the majority of non-native aquatic plant and animal spread between lakes.
-To prevent the spread of aquatic invasive species, before and after boating, (the primary vector) it is absolutely vital to practice ‘Clean, Drain & Dry’ a simple mantra adopted by many States to help remember to carefully inspect for aquatic invaders hitchhiking on your watercraft, trailer, equipment and related gear every time you take them out of the water.
+AIS have profound effects on the ecosystems they invade.
+When a watercraft decontamination station is not available, to best prevent the spread of aquatic invasive species, before and after boating (the primary vector), it is absolutely vital to practice ‘Clean, Drain & Dry’.
+A simple mantra adopted by many States to help remember to carefully inspect for aquatic invaders hitchhiking on your watercraft, trailer, equipment and related gear every time you take them out of the water:

 - Clean off all mud, plant fragments, attached animals and place removed material in a trash receptacle.
 Wash watercraft, trailer and equipment to decontaminate;

 - Drain watercraft and accessory equipment away from the water; and

 - Dry anything that comes in contact with the water.
 A minimum of 5-7 days of drying time is recommended in the summer before entering another waterbody.